Rhinoplasty at WIH Hospital

 Recovery from Rhinoplasty

-After rhinoplasty, you will need to wear a splint on your nose for a week or two.
+After rhinoplasty, you are required to wear a splint on your nose for a week or two.
 You will also need to avoid strenuous activity and blowing your nose for several weeks.
-Most people are able to return to work and their normal activities within a week or two.
+Most individuals can return to work and their normal activities within a week or two.

 Risks and Complications of Rhinoplasty